Ironman Training: What Is Zone 2 / Endurance?

 SUMMARY:

-Zone 2 — around 73–80% of max heart rate, 56–75% of FTP, and 87–94% of CSS swim speed (RPE 3–4) — is the most essential training zone for Ironman athletes.
-It feels easy, aerobic, and repeatable across long sessions.
-Zone 2 improves fat efficiency, muscular endurance, and metabolic control — allowing you to train longer, recover faster, and race with sustainable power from start to finish.
+Zone 2, around 73–80% of max heart rate, 56–75% of FTP and 87–94% of CSS swim speed (RPE 3–4), is the most essential training zone for Ironman athletes.
+It feels easy, aerobic and repeatable across long sessions.
+Zone 2 improves fat efficiency and muscular endurance.
+It allows you to train longer, recover faster and race with sustainable power from start to finish.

 What Is Zone 2 Training?